 3. The test for black belt (shodan) nearly kills you.
 This depends on the style, but shodan represents one's physical and mental growth in a martial art.
 It essentially means you have reached the point in your training where you can now truly learn something.
 It's not the goal...it is the beginning.
 As such, it should only be awarded to those who consistently demonstrate the capacity to learn through tenacity and grit.
 Shodan should never be given to you just because you've shown up a number of times.

 4. You and your technique are constantly tested.
 A good teacher will create an environment that provides you with lots of opportunities to fail.
 If your understanding and physical application of the art are never tested, either through serious randori or kumite, how can you possibly believe your practice is valid?
 This means your training partners actually try to hit you, grab you, stab you, etc., with various, unplanned attacks.
 It means that if you fail to apply a given technique effectively, you go home with a black eye, a couple of bruises and some wisdom.

-5. There is more emphasis on aesthetics of the art rather than the practical application.
+5. There is more emphasis on practical application than aesthetics.
 With some exceptions, e.g. kyudo (bo and arrow) or iaido (the art of drawing the sword), most modern budo forms were designed for close-quarter, physical confrontations.
-Practicing merely for looks, e.g. adding silly acrobatic moves to karate kata or aikido uke taking huge, unnecessary falls dilutes the art in my opinion.
+Practicing merely for looks, e.g. adding silly acrobatic moves to karate kata or aikido uke taking huge, unnecessary falls dilutes the art.
 If the art you practice places a strong emphasis on combat applicability in the real world, the mental, physical and spiritual benefits are sure to follow.